-- telephone/cell phone numbers where parents can be reached; - names and (local) telephone numbers of relatives or friends who should be contacted when parents are not available; - immunization information, recommended doctor or medical services.
+- telephone/cell phone numbers where parents can be reached. - up to date list of names and (local) telephone numbers of relatives or friends who should be contacted when parents are not available - immunization information, up to date list of student allergies, recommended doctor or medical services.

 If your child is sick, please keep him/her at home.
-A child with symptoms of an illness will potential cause classmates to be kept in isolation until a diagnosis is made.
 Please check students in and out of school through the main office.

-QSI Chengdu does not permit school employees to dispense prescription or nonprescription medication including: Tylenol, cough syrup, throat spray, throat lozenges, cough drops, etc., without directions and written consent from the parents.
-Prescription medication require that a copy of the Md prescription is kept in the nurse's office.
+QSI Chengdu does not permit school employees to dispense prescription or non-prescription medication including: Tylenol, cough syrup, throat spray, throat lozenges, cough drops, etc., without directions and written consent from the parents.
 If medication must be given during school hours, a signed consent letter MUST be on file in the school's clinic.
 Medications must be brought to school by the parent - not sent to school with your child.
 Medication needs to be in the original prescription or non-prescription bottle/container.
 If medications need to be taken home, they need to be picked up by the parent.
 Medications will not be released to your child to take home.